nick-fournier/MMLOS/README.md

 ## References
 1. Kittelson and Associates Inc., Highway Safety Research Center at the University of North Carolina, and Portland State University.
 Collection of Working Papers: Pedestrian Crossing Delay and LOS - NCHRP Project 17-87 - Enhancing Pedestrian Volume Estimation and Developing HCM Pedestrian Methodologies for Safe and Sustainable Communities.
 2020.

-2. Fournier, N., Huang, A., and Skabardonis, A.  Improved Analysis Methodologies and Strategies for Complete Streets.
+2. Fournier, N., Huang, A., and Skabardonis, A.  Improved Analysis Methodologies and Strategies for Complete Streets (Working paper).
+2020.